Targeted Disinformation Campaigns

 The case of Israel

 As advocacy for Palestine increased globally, championed by leaders and citizens of other countries, state-sponsored foreign actors launched disinformation campaigns to undermine Palestinian solidarity.
 It is no secret that discrediting the Palestinian opposition and effectively deterring support for Palestine would propel Israel’s political objectives.
-It has resulted in growing uncertainty over the validity of news reports authored by Western media—specifically NPR—which argue that coverage of the Palestinian-Israeli conflict are manipulative, distorted, and underestimate the negative effects on Israelis while overestimating the suffering of Palestinians.
+It has resulted in growing uncertainty over the validity of news reports authored by Western media—specifically NPR—which argue that coverage of the Palestinian-Israeli conflict are manipulative, distorted, and underestimates the negative effects on Israelis while overestimating the suffering of Palestinians.

 However, the actions of Israeli foreign actors—spreading disinformation campaigns to amplify Islamophobia—are paradoxical and sources speculate that they are fueled by nationalist sentiments.
 By convincing the public that anyone supporting Palestine is against all Jews, the Israeli government takes attention away from the oppressive policies and tactics towards Palestinians to reinforce its own narrative.
 Israeli-backed disinformation campaigns portray Palestinians as terrorists while also painting human rights groups advocating against the occupation of Palestine as suspicious.
 Palestinian human rights groups have been accused of selective citations, half-facts, and insinuations but, ironically, the disinformation group spearheading these accusations—NGO Monitor—was found guilty of perpetrating them.